Looking for a basic understanding of every type of bet you’re likely to encounter? This list will help you.

 Straight Forecast

-A Straight Forecast bet (often referred to as a Forecast) is a two part bet where you predict which selections will finish first and second in an event, in the correct order.
+A Straight Forecast is a two-part bet where you predict which selections will finish first and second in the correct order.
 This bet type is popular in horse and greyhound racing.
-The combined odds you receive are based on an equation which takes into account the Win odds of the horses involved, as well the number of runners in the race, among other factors.
+The odds you receive are based on an equation that factors in the win odds of the horses, the number of runners, and other variables.

 Reversed Forecast

-A reverse forecast is a bet in which you predict the first and second-placed finishers in an event in any order.
-A Reverse Forecast is more likely to win than a Straight Forecast, and hence the payout is lower.
+A Reverse Forecast is a bet in which you predict the first and second-placed finishers in any order.
+It is more likely to win than a Straight Forecast, and therefore pays less.

 Combination Forecast